 It is time.
 Are You Ready?

-Outdoor Reformation worship service on Saturday, October 24th at 5:00 p.m. (no rain date) in the church parking lot. (followed by Oktoberfest food delivery)(Also Facebook Live) Simply register in advance (see below), bring a mask, some folding chairs and bread and wine for communion.
-Enjoy some congregational singing and having your bread and wine consecrated for eating and drinking as a household.
+Outdoor worship on Saturday, October 10th at 5:00 p.m. (no rain date) in the church parking lot.
+Simply register in advance, bring a mask, some folding chairs and bread and wine for communion.
+Registration starts the Monday before the Saturday.
+No congregational singing but your bread and wine will be consecrated for eating and drinking as a household.

-Virtual worship available each Sunday on our website.
-Simply go to our website, select the Sunday you desire to participate in and sing along in the privacy of your home.
+Virtual worship uploaded each Sunday morning and available whenever you wish.
+Simply go to our website, select the Sunday you desire to participate in, and sing along in the privacy of your home.
 No communion and no in person gathering but the basics of liturgy conveniently available for your spiritual nourishment.

-Registration is required of every household member or individual to participate in the inside and outside worship services.
+Registration is required of every household member or individual to participate in the inside and outside worship services this month.

-Friday noon IS THE REGISTRATION DEADLINE for outside worship!
-Please use the link below to register to participate in the outdoor worship service this Saturday, at 5:00 p.m.
-Information about the worship – what to bring, where to sit, when to arrive, etc. is included in the Eventbrite registration
+Please use the link below to register to participate in the indoor worship service that will be held at 9:30 a.m.
+Information about the worship – what to bring, where to sit, when to arrive, etc. is included in the Eventbrite registration below.

 Prince of Peace